PepeTapia/PepeTapia/README.md

 # About me

 <!--Introduction to me and what I am about -->
 <p align="left">Breaking barriers, paving the way for others.
-As a first-generation Hispanic and the first college graduate in my family, my goal is to democratize AI/ML and help communities with it's potential.
+As a first-generation Hispanic and the first college graduate in my family, my goal is to democratize AI/ML and help communities with its potential.
 I am passionate about AI/ML because of it's ability to scale and solve complex problems.
 Donations are greatly appreciated to the EPAL Project and Meru AI, read more below!</p>

 <!--Release date 02/27/2023-->